Visitors Guide to Seattle

 The Museum of Flight and The Future of Flight

-The Museum of Flight, located at 9404 East Marginal Way S., provides a self-guided tour through over 85 air and space interactive exhibits and educational activities.
+The Museum of Flight in Seattle, located at 9404 East Marginal Way S., provides a self-guided tour through over 85 air and space interactive exhibits and educational activities.
 In the Great Gallery there are 30 aircraft hanging suspended overhead in simulated flight.
 There is the W. E. Boeing Red Barn, the original manufacturing facility of the Boeing Corporation.
 Be sure to take in Space: Exploring the New Frontier.
 There are many exciting interactive exhibits centered around space travel from its conception into its future.
 To reach the Future of Flight, travel 30 miles north to Everett to the Boeing facility.
 There is a guided tour, a theatre for viewing the Boeing history and future on film, and numerous displays and hands-on exhibits sure to thrill the aviator in everyone.

 The Underground Tour